-The front door to the Department's many programs is through its' more than 20 local Transitional Assistance Offices (TAO) throughout Massachusetts.
+There are 22 local Transitional Assistance Offices (TAO) throughout Massachusetts.
 TAO's are responsible for managing and monitoring the delivery of support services for individuals and their families who live in the towns covered by the respective TAO.
 Functions performed at an area office include case management and information and referral.

 DTA Central Office:

 Located in Boston at 600 Washington Street, the DTA Central Office oversees all DTA functions and operations throughout the state and establishes statewide policies and procedures.
 The Department is organized into four functional areas:

 The Field Operations division oversees and supports those responsible for the delivery of services to clients – namely the local offices and program management staff.
 They work to ensure that DTA clients receive high quality service in a timely manner.

 As an agency we are required to be flexible and embrace change frequently.
 With this in mind, a Change Management division was established to provide strategic planning of all change based initiatives.

 As any government agency or private business, DTA must be able to operate effectively and efficiently.
 In order to ensure exemplary stewardship and support our program objectives, our administrative functions have been consolidated within our ANF division.

 The Research, Planning, and Evaluation division is tasked with analyzing data, ensuring reports are on track, and looking to the future.
 RP&E staff work to think outside the box and come up with bold ideas to improve the way that DTA does business.